18F/Sendak/README.md

-groups in IAM as well as with software projects on GitHub (or other git repositories); by their association with software projects it is possible to see which ec2 machines a user is nominally (although there is no hard link) associated with
+groups in IAM as well as with software projects on GitHub (or other git repositories); by their association with software projects it is possible to see which ec2 machines a user is nominally (although there is no hard link) associated with.

-These projects are typically associated with a Virtual Private Cloud (VPC), allowing users within that project to have super-user-ish powers over assets that are specific to their project, while not requiring greater access to the assets under the larger realm of the AWS account under management
+These projects are typically associated with a Virtual Private Cloud (VPC), allowing users within that project to have super-user-ish powers over assets that are specific to their project, while not requiring greater access to the assets under the larger realm of the AWS account under management.

-Additionally, Sendak allows us to better manage onboarding of users and verification of, for example, their use of multifactor authentication (MFA)
+Additionally, Sendak allows us to better manage onboarding of users and verification of, for example, their use of multifactor authentication (MFA).

 Lastly, Sendak allows operators to, from the command-line, bring up new EC2 instances with software via git and automatically deploy these in a way that